 Glucose: the primary fuel for cells, which can be very dangerous if it builds up in the bloodstream

 There are two types of diabetes — type 1, which has a significant genetic component and type 2, which is strongly influenced by dietary and lifestyle choices.
-The table below provides more information about each type.
+The table below provides additional information about each type.

 |What Happens||Possible Causes||Characteristics||Treatment|